michaelsayala/splunk-idx-docker-lab/README.md

 ### 2 Preconfigured Indexer Cluster

-This deployment automatically configures the Indexer Cluster during container startup:
+Automatically configures the Indexer Cluster during startup:

-- Sets cm1 as Cluster Manager
+Sets cm1 as Cluster Manager
-- Joins idx1, idx2, idx3 to the Indexer Cluster
+Joins all indexers to the cluster
-- Connects the Search Head Cluster to the Indexers as search peers
+Connects Search Heads as search peers

-Start environment:
+Start:

 ```
 docker-compose -f docker-compose.preconfigured.yml up -d
 ```

-The Search Head Cluster is already configured and ready to perform distributed searches across the indexer cluster.
+The environment is ready for distributed search.

 ## Repository Structure